-d.
+- d.
 Responsible Officer (RO).
 Any unit having custody of licensed or permitted radioactive commodities must assign a RO.
 The RO shall receive radiation safety training that is commensurate with one's duties and responsibilities.
-The RO shall:

-(1) Perform or ensure the conduct of radiation safety program requirements for the receipt, handling, storing, physical inventory, packaging, and shipping of licensed sources of ionizing radiation.

-(2) Complete all documentation and ensure reporting requirements are fulfilled.
+The RO shall: - (1) Perform or ensure the conduct of RSP requirements for the receipt, handling, storing, physical inventory, packaging, and shipping of licensed sources of ionizing radiation. - (2) Complete all documentation and ensure reporting requirements are fulfilled.

 e.
-Radiation Protection Assistant (RPA)
+RPA

-(1) All RPAs shall successfully complete a radiation safety training program provided by the RSO or RSM within three months of assuming duties as RPA.

-(2) All RPAs shall maintain an inventory of radioactive materials within the unit.

-(3) All RPAs will report any loss, damaged, or radiological incident or exposure immediately to their respective commands and to the IRSM/IRSO.
+- (1) All RPAs shall successfully complete a radiation safety training program provided by the RSO or RSM within three months of assuming duties as RPA. - (2) All RPAs shall maintain an inventory of RAMs within the unit. - (3) All RPAs will report any loss, damaged, or radiological incident or exposure immediately to their respective commands and to the IRSM/IRSO. - f.

-f.
 Installation Fire Chief.
 The Fire Chief will ensure that the department is capable of supporting emergency response actions in the event of a radiological incident.
-The Fire Chief shall:

-(1) Appoint an RPA in writing to administer the RADCON Program for the Division and provide appropriate training.

-(2) During on-site radiological emergencies, assume the responsibilities of Incident Commander.

-(3) Ensure Fire and Emergency Services personnel designated as emergency response personnel receive annual training on radiation safety and radiological emergency response hazards.

-(4) Maintain a copy of inventories provided by the IRSO to identify the locations of radioactive materials stored aboard the Installation.

-(5) Notify the IRSO of all radiological emergencies, accidents, and incidents.

-(6) Ensure compliance with this Order and all applicable regulations regarding radioactive materials.
+The Fire Chief shall: - (1) Appoint an RPA in writing to administer the RADCON Program for the department and provide appropriate training. - (2) Ensure Fire and Emergency Services personnel designated as emergency response personnel receive annual training on radiation safety and radiological emergency response hazards. - (3) Maintain a copy of inventories provided by the IRSO to identify the locations of RAMs stored aboard the Installation. - (4) Notify the IRSO of all radiological emergencies, accidents, and incidents. - (5) Ensure compliance with this Order and all applicable regulations regarding RAMs.

-g.
+- g.
 Installation Provost Marshal (PM).
 The PM will ensure that the Provost Marshal's Office (PMO) is capable of supporting emergency response actions in the event of a radiological incident.
-The PM shall:

-(1) Appoint in writing an RPA to administer the RADCON Program for the Division and provide appropriate training.

-(2) Provide physical security in the event of a radiological incident.

-(3) Notify the IRSM/IRSO of all radiological emergencies, accidents, and incidents.

-(4) Ensure compliance with this Order and all applicable regulations regarding radioactive materials.
+The PM shall: - (1) Appoint in writing an RPA to administer the RADCON Program for the PMO and provide appropriate training. - (2) Provide physical security in the event of a radiological incident. - (3) Notify the IRSM/IRSO of all radiological emergencies, accidents, and incidents. - (4) Ensure compliance with this Order and all applicable regulations regarding RAMs. - h.

-h.
 Radiation Workers/Limited Radiation Workers.
-Radiation workers or limited radiation workers are individuals who operate, maintain, store, inventory, ship or receive equipment with radioactive materials.
-Radiation workers/limited radiation workers shall:

-(1) Obey all verbal and written radiological control instructions.

-(2) Not handle radioactive materials unless they have received and have documented the required training appropriate to the operations they are to perform.

-(3) Wear dosimeters (e.g., thermoluminescent dosimeters (TLD's), pocket dosimeters) when required by reference (a), NRMP's or NRC licenses.

-(4) Promptly report to their supervisor and/or RPA any incident, personnel injury, suspected over exposure, contamination and any suspicious or questionable occurrence involving ionizing radiation sources.

-5. Contractors and Other Non-DoD Agencies.
-Contractors and other Non-DoD agencies shall implement their own RSP that meets all pertinent radiation protection standards.
-The following provisions apply to contractors performing work aboard the Installation:

-a.
-Directorates responsible for issuing contracts and/or having control of contractor oversight involving RSP type work must be authorized by Naval Sea Systems Command (NAVSEA 04N).
-A formal request signed by the CO shall be submitted to NAVSEA 04N via the NAVSEADET RASO.

-b.
+Radiation workers or limited radiation workers are individuals who operate, maintain, store, inventory, ship or receive equipment with RAMs.
+Radiation workers/limited radiation workers shall: - (1) Obey posted, verbal, and written command RASP operating procedures and instructions. - (2) Not handle RAM unless they have received and have documented the required training appropriate to the operations they are to perform. - (3) Wear dosimeters (e.g., thermoluminescent dosimeters, pocket dosimeters) when required by reference (a), NRMPs or NRC licenses. - (4) Promptly report to their supervisor and/or RPA any incident, personnel injury, suspected over exposure, contamination and any suspicious or questionable occurrence involving ionizing radiation sources. - 5.
+Contractors and Other Non-Department of Defense (DoD) Agencies.
+Contractors and other non-DoD agencies shall implement their own RSP that meets all pertinent radiation protection standards.
+The following provisions apply to contractors performing work aboard the Installation: - a.
+Directorates responsible for issuing contracts and/or having control of contractor oversight involving RSP-type work must be authorized by NAVSEA 09R.
+A formal request signed by the CO shall be submitted to NAVSEA 09R via the NAVSEA DET RASO. - b.
 The contractor shall have an RSO to ensure compliance with RSP requirements and protection of contractor personnel.